catamphetamine/libphonenumber-js/README.md

 getCountryCallingCode('IL') === '972'
 ```

+### findNumbers(text, defaultCountry, [leniency], [maxTries])

+Although Google's javascript port doesn't support this functionality the Java and C++ ports do.
+I guess Google just doesn't need to crawl phone numbers on Node.js because they can afford to hire a Java/C++ developer to do that.
+Still, I thought it might be interesting to provide such functionality given that javascript nowadays is the most popular programming language given its simplicity and user-friendliness.
+I made my take on porting Google's `PhoneNumberMatcher.java` into javascirpt and seems that it's doable.
+Currently it's far from finished, and I'm not searching for phone numbers in my projects, but if anyone needs that feature they could continue where I left off and port the rest of the code: see `findNumbers.js`, `src/PhoneNumberMatcher.js` and `src/PhoneNumberMatcher.test.js`.
+Such a person must also let others (including me) know that he's working on the feature so that there's no conflicts: a pull request must be created right away and code must be committed on a daily basis regardless of whether it works or not.

 ## Metadata

 Metadata is generated from Google's original [`PhoneNumberMetadata.xml`](https://github.com/googlei18n/libphonenumber/blob/master/resources/PhoneNumberMetadata.xml) by transforming XML into JSON and removing unnecessary fields.